“What do you mean, wise things I should know? Isn’t ‘going organic’ itself already a wise thing to do for my health?”

 Of course, I don’t want to leave you wondering how to measure up these USDA standards.
 We can thank the heavens that Environmental Working Group (EWG) existed, when it was needed the most.
 THEY HAVE DONE THE JOB FOR US! 😍

 EWG is a nonprofit organization advocating for policies that protect global and individual health.
-They rank pesticide residues present in fruits and vegetables, that you are most likely buying!
-Updated yearly, the EWG Shopper’s Guide is based on the tests of the Department of Agriculture and the Food and Drug Administration (FDA).
+They rank pesticide residues present in fruits and vegetables that you are most likely buying!
+Updated yearly, the EWG Shopper’s Guide is based on the Department of Agriculture and the Food and Drug Administration (FDA) tests.

 Every day, many consumers rely on EWG’s Shopper’s Guide.
 They help families make the best choices for their daily food consumption.
 When conventional products test high for pesticides, EWG makes an effort to help you locate quality organics!